-It is a better term to use because it refers to doing innovations with less resources, with results that are also very economical for the user.
+It is a better term to use because it refers to doing innovations with fewer resources, with results that are also very economical for the user.

-Inkpothub: How has been the research in innovation space evolved so far after your books?And how publications are being happening in this particular domain of innovation and particularly to frugal innovation?
+Inkpothub: How has been the research in innovation space evolved so far after your books?And how publications are being happened in this particular domain of innovation and particularly to frugal innovation?